wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ### Advanced Proxy option

-If you want more granular control over collector and proxy configuration use the advanced configuration option, download the [wavefront-advance-proxy.yaml](https://raw.githubusercontent.com/wavefrontHQ/wavefront-operator-for-kubernetes/main/deploy/kubernetes/samples/wavefront-advanced-proxy.yaml) file.
+If you want more granular control over collector and proxy configuration, use the advanced configuration option, download the [wavefront-advance-proxy.yaml](https://raw.githubusercontent.com/wavefrontHQ/wavefront-operator-for-kubernetes/main/deploy/kubernetes/samples/wavefront-advanced-proxy.yaml) file.

 Edit the wavefront-advanced-proxy.yaml replacing YOUR_CLUSTER and YOUR_WAVEFRONT_URL along with any detailed configuration changes you'd like to make.